Twitter-Clone/twitter-clone-api/docs/milestone-1/Design.md

 * Decide on App deployment

 ## Twitter Clone - Technology selection
 The technology we have chosen will allow us to deploy from any platform and pull data from a REST API.
-These frees us up to decided our front-end at a later date.
+This approach will free us up to decided our front-end at a later date.

 ### Technology Alternatives
 Existing Commercial Product